-This course is the spine of the program and encompasses the principles and foundation of news-gathering and production.
-All student projects are introduced in class and it is the venue where they are viewed and critiqued.
+This course is the spine of the program, and encompasses the principles and foundation of news gathering and production.
+All student projects are introduced, viewed, and critiqued in class.
 Topics include: Story ideas and development, research, basic reporting, producing and directing single and multiple camera shoots, live and remote production.
+Additional topics include story structure; writing commentary; rights, ethics and law; broadcast studies.
 Classes are geared towards preparing students for their own productions throughout the year.

 Hands-On Camera & Lighting

 Functions, operation, and use of the HD digital video camera and associated equipment.
 Training for shooting in the field and in the studio.
 Students learn to operate professional cameras and production equipment enabling them to technically execute single and multi-camera productions and understand the necessities of a variety of shooting environments and conditions.
 Lighting is a key element in this class, and students will learn basic three-point lighting techniques, lighting for various interview situations, and lighting on location.